Massage as a Career

 Benefits of Massage Therapy

-The benefits of massage are truly a miracle when compared to contemporary medicine.
+The benefits of massage are truly miraculous when compared to contemporary medicine.
 There is almost no human condition that cannot be helped or overcome by this caring practice.
 Touch is the first language spoken when a child is born.
 Security, guidance, and care can be transmitted through the hands.
-Hands may detect abnormalities of the body, flow of energy, troubled organs, the skeletal system, and trauma in the muscles.
-Trained hands will produce the kind of comfort and release from pain as only they can do.
-Circulation is improved, muscles are lengthened, range of motion is increased, and pain is relieved, all through massage.
+Sensory receptors in the hands are capable of detecting abnormalities in the body, flow of energy, troubled organs, the skeletal system, and trauma in the muscles, and with the proper training, are capable of providing comfort and release from pain.
+Circulation can be improved, muscles lengthened, range of motion increased, and pain relieved, all through massage.

-Massage improves health on a cellular level by encouraging each cell in the body to take in nourishment, rid of waste, and become electrical for optimum health.
-Massage Therapy is reassuring, relaxing, and empowers well-being.
+Massage improves health on a cellular level by encouraging each cell in the body to take in nourishment, get rid of waste, and become electrical for optimum health.
+Massage Therapy is reassuring, relaxing, and empowering, helping the receiver to take control of their well-being.

 ~by Dorothy Mongan, Founder